Hydration & Dachshunds: Why Water Intake Matters

 If you’ve ever caught yourself nudging your dachshund toward the water bowl like a stubborn toddler toward broccoli, you’re not alone.
 Some dachshunds drink instinctively.
 Others — like Harvey — need a little prompting.

 Hydration doesn’t have to be forced.
-But it does need to be intentional.
+But it does need to be intentional, just like getting dachshund nutrition and everyday feeding choices right for their long-term health.

 1. Offer Water in Multiple Locations